marlam/6fs/README.md

   empty, log messages are sent to syslog.
 - `--log-level=<level>`: Set a minimum level for log messages (debug, info, warning, error).
   Default is warning.
+- `--punch-holes=0|1`: Punch holes for unused blocks into the block data file to save disk space.
+  Does not work on all file systems and costs performance.
+Disabled by default.

 Example without encryption:
 ```